Content overview

 This requirement is completed after understanding the organisational context.
 Typically, after understanding Clause 4.1 and the goals of the organisation, it is possible to understand its potential stakeholders.

-This step is where the scope of an ISMS is established relevant specifically to an organisation.
+This step involves defining the scope of the ISMS, tailored specifically to the organisation.
 This is important as stakeholders will be able to understand what areas are and are not protected by the ISMS.

 4.4 - Information Security Management System

 This is where an organisation implements the ISMS.
-Once implemented it, they are required to continuously update and improve the system all while providing adequate training to employees/staff.
+Once implemented, the organisation is required to continuously update and improve the system all while providing adequate training to employees.

 Clause 5: Leadership